digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/observe/observability-troubleshooting-overview.rst

 Grafana
 ~~~~~~~

-The Grafana interface is accessible via its web interface which is
-port-mapped to http://localhost:3030/, and can be opened in the current
+The Grafana interface is accessible via its web interface which is port-mapped to http://localhost:3030/,
-browser from the command line using ``make open-observe``.
+and can be opened in the current browser from the command line using ``make open-observe``.

-It is recommended that the focus of your debugging should be on using
-the trace and log facilities provided by Grafana and ledger inspection
+It is recommended that the focus of your debugging should be on using the trace and log facilities provided by Grafana and ledger inspection using Daml Shell.
-using Daml Shell.
-Ensuring that the exported logs and traces are
-sufficient to support debugging during development also provides
-assurance that they will be sufficient to support diagnostics in
+Ensuring that the exported logs and traces are sufficient to support debugging during development also provides assurance that they will be sufficient to support diagnostics in production.
-production.

-There is additional access configured into the quickstart that can
-assist with debugging on ``LocalNet``.
-To reiterate, best practice is to use
+There is additional access configured into the quickstart that can assist with debugging on ``LocalNet``.
-the same diagnostic tools for development as you will for production.
-If
+Use the same diagnostic tools for development as you will for production.
-you add a log line that then allows you to identify and fix a bug in
+If you add a log line that allows you to identify and fix a bug in development,
-development, then keeping it around at ``trace`` or ``debug`` log levels
-increases your operational readiness.
-Conversely, in one sense, using a
+then keeping it around at ``trace`` or ``debug`` log levels increases your operational readiness.
-tool that won’t be available in production to debug in development
-reduces your operational readiness.
+Using tools that won’t be available in production to debug in development reduces operational readiness.

 Direct Postgres access
 ~~~~~~~~~~~~~~~~~~~~~~

 All persistent state in the example application is stored in one or more postgres databases.
 You can use the postgres configuration in ``.env`` to connect directly to these instances.

 .. code-block::